Nexis-Network/homepage/content/docs/guides/branching-neon-api.md

 }' | jq
 ```

-- The `project_id` for a Exzo Network project is found on the **Settings** page in the Exzo Network Console, or you can find it by listing the projects for your Exzo Network account using the Exzo Network API.
+- The `project_id` for a Nexis Network project is found on the **Settings** page in the Nexis Network Console, or you can find it by listing the projects for your Nexis Network account using the Nexis Network API.
 It is a generated value that looks something like this: `autumn-disk-484331`.
 - The `endpoints` attribute creates a compute endpoint, which is required to connect to the branch.
-Exzo Network supports `read_write` and `read_only` endpoint types.
+Nexis Network supports `read_write` and `read_only` endpoint types.
 A branch can be created with or without a compute endpoint.
 You can specify `read_only` to create a [read replica](/docs/guides/read-replica-guide).
 - The `branch` attribute specifies the parent branch.
 - The `parent_id` can be obtained by listing the branches for your project.
 See [List branches](#list-branches-with-the-api).
 The `parent_id` is the `id` of the branch you are branching from.
 A branch `id` has a `br-` prefix.
-You can branch from your Exzo Network project's primary branch or a non-primary branch.
+You can branch from your Nexis Network project's primary branch or a non-primary branch.

 The response includes information about the branch, the branch's compute endpoint, and the `create_branch` and `start_compute` operations that were initiated.